cFos/l10n/README.md

 Here is how it work:

 * Open `Search` (usually it can be called by pressing `ctr+f`);
-* Type `#language *your language id`;
+* Type `#language {your language id}`;
 * Hit enter and your text editor will take you to the start of the desired language section.

-For example, `#language 1033` will take you to the start of English language which is basic referencing language for all other languages.
+For example, `#language 1033` will take you to the start of English language section which is basic referencing language for all other languages.

 #### Languages IDs

-Here is list of main languages IDs for easier access:
+Here is list of most popular languages IDs for easier access:

 |  id  |                     language                    |
 | :--: | ----------------------------------------------- |